 Second Place: (not pictured) Lake Peachtree Spillway Replacement, Peachtree, Georgia.

-Winning project details can be found at ACIExcellence.org.
-Entries for the 2020 Excellence in Concrete Construction Awards are being accepted now through April 6, 2020.
+Winning project details are also available at ACIExcellence.org.
+Entries for the 2020 Excellence in Concrete Construction Awards are now being accepted now through April 6, 2020.